home > county list > macro moths > (331 of 520)

 Montgomeryshire Status

-A 'Nationally Scarce B' species.
-This species has been recorded from a few scattered sites.
-In recent times it has only been recorded from the Llanfyllin area in the north of the county.
+This 'Nationally Scarce B' species has only been recorded from a few scattered sites in the far eastern side of the county.

 Wingspan : M & F, 37-44mm.